What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 Everyone can meditate.
 However, a certain degree of concentration ability, self-discipline, willpower and perseverance would be most helpful.

 These skills would make everything easier.
-You can develop these skills, and the articles and books on this website would teach you how.
+You can develop these skills, and the articles and books on this website will teach you how.
 Even a small degree of these skills would be most helpful in your life.

 What Are the Benefits of Meditation?